 The other method of using the adb shell command is using it to tell your phone to run a shell command without going into the shell.
 Using it is easy; type adb shell

 Be very careful running direct commands using these methods.

 And there you have it.
-There are plenty more commands to learn if you 're the type who likes to learn commands, but these 10 are the ones you really need to know if you if you want to start digging around at the command prompt.
+There are plenty more commands to learn if you 're the type who likes to learn commands, but these 10 are the ones you really need to know if you want to start digging around at the command prompt.

 Samsung will unveil the Galaxy Note 20 on Aug 5 at virtual Unpacked event

 The Galaxy Note 20 and Note 20+ are coming on August 5, right on schedule — and the virtual event should be plenty intriguing.